"COVID Stories that Enlighten, Enrage—and Inspire"

 Impact

-Two weeks ago we shared that hard-hitting prisons investigation by grantees Sukanya Shantha and Jahnavi Sen in India had helped trigger a case within the Rajasthan High Court examining a prison manual that sanctioned caste-based labor.
+Two weeks ago we shared that a hard-hitting prisons investigation by grantees Sukanya Shantha and Jahnavi Sen in India had helped trigger a case within the Rajasthan High Court examining a prison manual that sanctioned caste-based labor.
 Since then, the prison manual has been updated by state prison authorities.
 It is the first amendment to the manual in 70 years.

 This message first appeared in the February 16, 2021 edition of the Pulitzer Center weekly newsletter.
 Subscribe today.